Moraikobai

 Moraikobai is an Amerindian village located in the Mahaica-Berbice of Guyana.

 History

-The community was initially called “Moracoba”; a name that was birthed from a combination of two Arawak words; ‘Mora’ meaning tree and ‘Coba’ meaning stump.
+The community was initially called “Moracoba”; a name that was birthed from a combination of two Lokono words; ‘Mora’ meaning tree and ‘Coba’ meaning stump.
 However, several decades ago the name was officially changed to ‘Moraikobai’.
-The village is situated approximately 96 mi from the confluence of the Mahaicony River, and is only accessible by the Mahaicony creek, helicopter, and trail, the latter of which can be treacherous given that it is of sand; it connects the village to Linden in Region 10 and consists of a population of just over five hundred residents, who are predominantly indigenous peoples from the Arawak tribe.
+The village is situated approximately 96 mi from the confluence of the Mahaicony River, and is only accessible by the Mahaicony creek, helicopter, and trail, the latter of which can be treacherous given that it is of sand; it connects the village to Linden in Region 10 and consists of a population of just over five hundred residents, who are predominantly Indigenous peoples from the Lokono tribe.
 Dorothy Patoir is said to be the first individual born in the village when it was established many decades ago.
 Presently, the village is led by a Toshao (Indigenous leader).

 Geography

 The geographical construct of the village is relatively large, naturally fertile, and mostly unoccupied.
 Logging and farming are the major economic activities of the village.